 Set up a Custom Canvas

 Commemorate a favorite location or vacation memory with a custom painted canvas.
-"A couple marrying on Maui had guests sign a beautiful canvas illustration of the island," says Aleah and Nick Valley.
-We love the idea of utilizing your ceremony location to create a beautiful canvas to celebrate where you're tying the knot.
+"A couple marrying on Maui had guests sign a beautiful canvas illustration of the island," says Valley.
+Utilize your ceremony location to create a beautiful canvas to celebrate where you're tying the knot.

 Play With a Puzzle

 Love board games or doing puzzles?
 Why not incorporate your favorite hobby into your wedding.
 Guests will love this interactive option, selecting a piece to sign their name.
 After your wedding, this will be the perfect activity as you settle in at home.